dequelabs/axe-core/doc/accessibility-supported.md

 1. VoiceOver and Safari on OS X
 1. VoiceOver and Safari on iOS
-1. JAWS and IE on Windows
+1. JAWS and IE11 on Windows
 1. NVDA and Firefox on Windows
 1. Talkback and Chrome on Android
 1. Dragon and Firefox on Windows